Social Group Types: Ten Types of Social Groups and Examples

 1. Ethnocentrism

 Ethnocentrism refers to a mistaken belief that your culture is superior to others, with special rights and privileges that are or should be denied to others.
 It is not about patriotism or pride.
-Ethnocentrism is an excellent barrier that obstacle to effective communication among the group or team members.
+Ethnocentrism is an unwanted barrier that impedes effective communication among the group or team members.

 For example, my culture should be a role model for other cultures.
 People would be happier if they lived like people in my culture.